-The Trustees have delegated the management of the investment portfolio to the Fiduciary Manager.
-When choosing investments, the Fiduciary Manager is required to have regard to the criteria for investment set out in the Investment Regulations, the Occupational Pension Scheme (Charges and Governance) Regulations 2015, and the principles contained in this statement.
-Consideration will be given to the Trustees' policy to ensure there is an appropriate balance between the different kinds of investments.
+The Trustee has delegated the management of the investment portfolio to the Fiduciary Manager.
+When choosing investments, the Fiduciary Manager is required to have regard to the criteria for investment set out in the Investment Regulations, the Occupational Pension Scheme (Charges and Governance) Regulations 2015 and the principles contained in this statement.
+Consideration will be given to the Trustee's policy to ensure there is an appropriate balance between the different kinds of investments.
 The assets chosen will be invested in a diverse portfolio of investments in order to reduce investment risk.

-The allocation of investments is likely to change as a result of a range of factors, such as changes in market conditions and expected returns and risks.
+The allocation of investments is likely to change as a result of a range of factors, such as changes in market conditions and the expected returns and risks of different asset classes.
 In recognition of the risks that asset allocation can imply, there are asset allocation controls in place.
 These are detailed in the Fiduciary Management Agreement.